USS Silverstein: Collision and sinking of USS Stickleback (SS-415)

+In early 1958, Silverstein resumed ASW training in the Hawaiian Islands.
+In May, she suffered an explosion in the depth charge impulse charge locker, and on the 28th, she collided with the submarine USS Stickleback during exercises.
+The Stickleback had been conducting a simulated torpedo run on the Silverstein when she suffered engine failure, likely due to damage from the depth charge locker explosion.
+The submarine began to sink while the engineering crew attempted to restart the engines, the sub sank to a depth of 800 feet, which was twice the test depth of a Balao-class submarine.
+The captain ordered a emergency main ballast tank blow causing the Stickleback to surface directly in the path of the Silverstein.
+Silverstein, the submarine Sabalo, and the destroyer escort Sturtevant joined in the successful rescue of all 82 men in the submarine's crew.
+The damage to the Silverstein’s hull was minor, but the Stickleback suffered a large hull breach amidships.
+However, all efforts to save the submarine itself came to naught; and, at 19:57, she made her last dive.
+The wreck of the Stickleback was discovered in 2020 by a team of researchers from the Lost 52 Project, which aims to find all of the 52 World War II era submarines that sank.
+Using naval records of the Stickleback’s last known position they deployed a series of deep-submergence vehicles equipped with sonar equipment to scour the region where the Stickleback sank.
+After discovering the wreck the team noted it was in relatively good condition, the damage inflicted by the Silverstein’s bow had cleaved the Stickleback in two, but it was otherwise remarkably well-preserved.

 In August, Silverstein sailed to the South Pacific.
 During this cruise, she visited Tahiti, Pago Pago, and Swains Island.
 From the South Pacific, she moved north to the Central Pacific visiting Eniwetok Atoll and Guam.
 Returning to Pearl Harbor, via Eniwetok, she reentered her homeport on 18 September 1958.
 A little over a month later, Silverstein sailed east to San Francisco.
 She arrived on 1 November and immediately entered the Bethlehem Pacific Coast Steel Shipyard for inactivation overhaul.

 Decommissioning and fate

 On 22 January 1959, she moved to the San Francisco Naval Shipyard where, on 30 January 1959, she decommissioned.
 Silverstein remained at San Francisco, berthed as a unit of the Pacific Reserve Fleet until 1 December 1972 when her name was struck from the Navy List.
 A year later, on 3 December 1973, her hulk was sold to Levin Metals Corp. of San Jose, California, for scrapping.